dtr-org/docs.unit-e.io/reference/rpc/sendmany.rst

 ::

     {
-      "address":amount   (numeric or string) The unite address is the key, the numeric amount (can be string) in UTE is the value
+      "address":amount   (numeric or string) The Unit-e address is the key, the numeric amount (can be string) in UTE is the value
       ,...
     }